Create the Data Center Best Practice WildFire Analysis Profile

 could have prevented a number of large-scale enterprise breaches

 over the past several years.
 Any security policy rule that controls

-The reason to attach the default WildFire Analysis profile to
+Attach the default WildFire Analysis profile to all security

-all security policy rules that allow traffic is because WildFire
+policy rules that allow traffic because WildFire provides the best

 (APTs).
 For example:

 Traffic from users to the data center—WildFire identifies